dtcenter/METcalcpy/docs/Contributors_Guide/index.rst

 * Fill out the issue template with relevant information

-* Provide information about the enhancement or new feature, the time estimate for the work, assignees (an engineer and a scientist), and fill in the labels (menu on the right hand bar of the issues page).
+* Provide information about the enhancement or new feature, the time estimate for the work, assignees (an engineer and a scientist), and fill in the labels (menu on the right hand bar of the issues page)

 * Provide as much relevant information as possible